Los Angeles Resisting Arrest Attorney

 Our Criminal Defense Attorney Have the Experience You Need

 Ambrosio E. Rodriguez is a former prosecutor with more than 18 years of experience handling complex criminal matters.
 He knows that you can face serious consequences for resisting arrest and will fight to get you the best possible outcome in your criminal case.
-Contact our criminal defense attorneys in Los Angeles today to schedule a free consultation.
+Contact our firm today to schedule a free consultation.
 Our team will review your case, explain your legal rights, and answer any questions you have.

 Resisting Arrest – California Penal Code 148(a) PC